mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/wrap-services-odata.md

 In Studio Pro, you can publish entities in OData services.
 You can expose any number of related entities in a published OData service by using a microflow that determines the result of the incoming request.
 This is now possible for the [Readable](/refguide/published-odata-entity/#readable) capability of your service you can define how your entities should be retrieved and stored.

 When a consuming app reads your published OData service, it sends a GET request.
-You can handle an incoming GET request for an published entity in the following ways:
+You can handle an incoming GET request for a published entity in the following ways:

 1. **Read from database** – This action passes the incoming OData query to a database query and retrieve the data from the database.
 This is the default action for *Readable* section.
 This action does not apply to non-persistable entities, because non-persistable entities cannot be retrieved from the database.
 For those, call a microflow.
 2. **Call a microflow** – This action calls a microflow defined in the *Readable* section.
 Specify your custom logic in this microflow to return a list of objects that correspond to the incoming request.
 See [Handle a GET Request with a Microflow](#handle-get-request).